Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Results and analysis

 \subsection{Parameter Space}

-As evident from Figs.~\ref{fig:kappaalpha}, \ref{fig:lambdaalpha} and \ref{fig:lambdakappa}, we find that $\kappa \sim 10^{2}$ and $\lambda \sim 10^{-3}$, which are rather reasonable values.
+We perform a scan of the parameter space of the theory, at the background level, imposing the conditions in Table \ref{tab:constraints}.
+We report our findings in Fig.~\ref{fig:kappaalpha}, Fig.~\ref{fig:lambdaalpha}.
+We find that our model is succesful for $\kappa \sim 10^{2}$ and $\lambda \sim 10^{-3} - 10^{-2}$, which are rather reasonable values.
 In particular, the value of $\kappa$ suggests that the mass-scale which suppresses the non-canonical field $\varphi$ in the original potential in Eq.~\eqref{Vvarphi} is near the scale of grand unification $\sim 10^{-2}\,\m$.
 Regarding the curvature of field space we find $\alpha \sim 10^{-4}$, which again is not unreasonable.

 The viable parameter space suggests that $\kappa\lambda>\sqrt{3}$, which contradicts our assumption in Eq.~\eqref{z}.
 This implies that, unlike the analytics in Sec.~\ref{subsubsec:expectedbehaviour}, the field does not adopt the subdominant exponential scaling attractor but the slow-roll exponential attractor, which leads to domination \cite{Copeland:1997et,kostasbook}.
-As the field thaws and starts following this attractor, the approximation in Eq.~\eqref{eqn:lowphiapprox} breaks down as the field experiences the full exp(exp) potential, which is steeper that exponential (see Fig.~\ref{fig:canonicalapproximations}).
+As the field thaws and starts following this attractor, the approximation in Eq.~\eqref{eqn:lowphiapprox} breaks down as the field experiences the full exp(exp) potential, which is steeper than the exponential (see Fig.~\ref{fig:canonicalapproximations}).
 Consequently, instead of becoming dominant the field free-falls.
 This contradiction with our discussion in Sec.~\ref{subsubsec:expectedbehaviour} is not very important.
 The existence of the scaling attractor provided an easy analytic estimate for the moment when the field unfreezes.
 It turns out that, because the scaling attractor has been substituted by the slow-roll attractor, the field unfreezes because its potential energy density becomes comparable to the total energy density, going straight into free-fall.
-In is much harder to analytically estimate when exactly this takes place, but the eventual result (free-fall) is the same.
+It is much harder to analytically estimate when exactly this takes place, but the eventual result (free-fall) is the same.

-The redshift of matter-radiation equality occurs earlier than usual at \mbox{$z_{\rm eq}\simeq 4000$}.
-However, equality occurs well before last scattering, $z_{\rm eq}>z_{\rm ls}$ and its redshift is only indirectly inferred by observations.
-In contrast, the redshift of last scattering is where we would expect it at \mbox{$z_{\rm ls}\simeq 1087$}.
-Theoretical constraints suggest $z_{\rm ls} \simeq 1090$ \cite{lastscatteringtheory}, and the observations of the Planck satellite suggest \mbox{$z_{\rm ls} = 1089.80\pm 0.21$}~\cite{Planck2018}.